 We intend to release the first beta of the game with 2 factions, but then provide expansions including new factions, weapons, and additions to existing factions as time goes on.

 The network is set to be released as part of the beta to facility multiplayer options although it's full feature set will come over time.
 The mobile app will come after the beta release.

 Help us help you help us

-We have a lot of idea about how we can best approximate a tabletop experience on your computer, and about the rules to which the game should be played.
-But the game is not just for us, and so we'd love to here any ideas, thoughts or anything really that you think could make the experience better.
+We have a lot of ideas about how we can best approximate a tabletop experience on your computer; and about the rules to which the game should be played.
+But the game is not just for us, so we'd love to hear any ideas, thoughts or anything really that you think could make the experience better.
 Drop us an email email@example.com .
 Thanks in advance.